What are the effective leadership skills that allow leaders to get things done?

 7. Sharpen the Saw

 Don’t forget to balance.
-Everyone’s life is a delicate balance of work, home, social life, family, etc. It is crucial that people do get the time needed to renew and recharge.
-Just like the old saying goes, “you have to take care of yourself before you can help take care of others.”
+Everyone’s life is a delicate balance of work, home, social life, family, etc. It is crucial that people get the time needed to renew and recharge.
+As the old saying goes, “you have to take care of yourself before you can help take care of others.”

 The same mentality applies here to work.
 Don’t overwork employees to the point of exhaustion; not only will quality suffer, but employee morale and general work practices will begin to suffer as well.